Learning Advice from an Expert: Meet Nina

 For someone who loves teaching, designing learning experiences at a global scale brings together all of its best elements: joining learner and instructor perspectives, supporting learners to achieve their goals, and engaging with learning scientists to advance education from research.
-That’s one of the things we learned from our conversation with Nina Huntemann, Senior Director of Academics and Research at edX, in this installment of edX Insider.
+That’s one of the things we learned from our conversation with Nina Huntemann, Vice President of Learning at edX, in this installment of edX Insider.

 When would you say you realized you had a passion for teaching?